Michigan is a state with a decreasing population while most other states are gaining new residents.

 The lake effect

 Winters in Michigan can be extremely harsh, with each year providing residents with some lake effect snow.
 Living in Michigan can feel like you are in a coastal region since the Great Lakes surround the state.
-Living near all the water means that you will be getting plenty of lake effect snow during all the winter months.
+Living near so much water means that you will be getting plenty of lake effect snow during all the winter months.
 Sure, snow creates beautiful scenery, but it can also lock down a community for days or weeks at a time.

 Beaches full of tourists